ChristianTremblay/BAC0/doc/source/getstarted.rst

 As I use Anaconda_, I'll focus on this one but you're free to choose the one you prefer.

 If you are using a RaspberryPi, have a look to miniconda_ or berryconda_.
-Both can allow a complete installation of modules like bokeh_ and Flask_
+Both can allow a complete installation of modules like bokeh_ and Flask_.
+For berryconda, once it's done, run `conda install pandas`.
+This will install pandas on your RaspberryPi without the need to compile it.

 .. _installing-a-complete-distribution: